lagoproject/DMP/DMP.md

 #### **Discoverability of data (metadata provision)**.

-The PSA data repository will be based on [OneData](https://onedata.org).
+The LAGO data repository will be based on [OneData](https://onedata.org).
 OneData supports storing catalogs and datasets with enriched metadata, as well as publishing catalogs with persistent identifiers (PIDs) to allow gathering by services such as [B2FIND](https://eudat.eu/services/b2find).
 Thus **the discoverability** will be technically guaranteed, through:
 - OneData:
-  - for PSA members: web browser (without search engine), CDMI API, proprietary API and FUSE mount;
+  - for LAGO members: web browser (without search engine), CDMI API, proprietary API and FUSE mount;
   - for the general public: web browser (link to a public PID).
-- B2FIND: web interface (with search engine), for PSA members and the general public.
+- B2FIND: web interface (with search engine), for LAGO members and the general public.
 - Other discovery services: customized CKAN based (for Comprehensive Knowledge Archive Network) could better benefit from metadata provided than B2FIND, and they will be explored in the future.
 Anyway, when the data become public, any discovery service can gather metadata, even not specific engines such as Google.

 Some of these services will be supported by the EOSC infrastructure as they are included in its [marketplace](https://marketplace.eosc-portal.eu/):
 - OneData is [provided](https://marketplace.eosc-portal.eu/services/egi-datahub) through the [EGI DataHub service](https://datahub.egi.eu).
 - B2FIND is also [offered](https://marketplace.eosc-portal.eu/services/b2find) through an unified [web page](http://b2find.eudat.eu/).

-Specific PSA wrappers execute the processing or simulation and, at a subsequent stage, check every data-set and store them in the PSA repository, always together with their metadata.
-These wrappers are packed into Docker images and released at the [official PSA code repository](https://github.com/???) in GitHub.
+Specific LAGO wrappers execute the processing or simulation and, at a subsequent stage, check every data-set and store them in the LAGO repository, always together with their metadata.
+These wrappers are packed into Docker images and released at the [official LAGO code repository](https://github.com/lagoproject) in GitHub.

-To assure the **metadata provision**, the only way to directly store and publish data-sets in the PSA repository (by PSA members) is by making use of these wrappers from the official Docker releases.
-Any other data to be included in the repository must be supervised and checked by the PSA organization.
+To assure the **metadata provision**, the only way to directly store and publish data-sets in the LAGO repository (by LAGO members) is by making use of these wrappers from the official Docker releases.
+Any other data to be included in the repository must be supervised and checked by the LAGO organization.

 #### **Identifiability of data and standard identification mechanisms (PIDs)**